Sen. Ben Ray Luján’s stroke shows the fragility of Democrats’ Senate majority

 Kevin Sheth, a neurologist and professor at the Yale School of Medicine and Yale New Haven Hospital, said it was reasonable to expect that Luján could make a relatively rapid recovery, given the circumstances described in the public statement about the stroke.

 Cerebellar strokes, located in the back of the brain adjacent to the brain stem, are typically more manageable and associated with more positive outcomes than those in other parts of the brain, Sheth said, so long as they are treated quickly.
-The surgery, he added, was likely done to relieve pressure on the adjacent brain stem, which can cause more serious and permanent damage.
+The surgery, he added, was probably done to relieve pressure on the adjacent brain stem, which can cause more serious and permanent damage.

-Luján’s malady is distinct from neurological episodes suffered by former Sens.
+Luján’s malady is distinct from neurological episodes suffered by then-Sens.
 Tim Johnson (D-S.D.) in 2006 and Mark Kirk (R-Ill.) in 2012, both of which resulted in months-long absences and permanent disabilities.

 Sheth said a recurrence is always a risk for stroke victims, and identifying and addressing the cause of the stroke will be an important factor for Luján and his doctors, he added, but it is possible he could return to work much more quickly than Kirk or Johnson.